Cook leads Vikings to 28-24 prime-time road win over Cowboys - WHIZ News

-ARLINGTON, Texas (AP) — Dalvin Cook did plenty to fortify his hold on the NFL rushing lead.
+ARLINGTON, Texas (AP) — Dalvin Cook did plenty in the running game.

-Cook ran for 97 yards, including the go-ahead touchdown on fourth down, and had 86 yards receiving that helped lead to three other scores, leading the Minnesota Vikings over the Dallas Cowboys 28-24 on Sunday night.
+Cook ran for 97 yards, including the go-ahead touchdown on fourth down on the final play of the third quarter, and had 86 yards receiving that boosted three other scoring drives, leading the Vikings over the Dallas Cowboys 28-24 on Sunday night.

 Amari Cooper had the most circus catches on a night full of them for both teams, including a toe-tapping TD for Dallas’ only lead in the third quarter.